 Common Spider Bite Symptoms

-Funnel-Web Spider Bite First Aid
+Funnel Web Spider Bite First Aid

-How to Identify a Funnel-Web Spider
+How to Identify a Funnel Web Spider

 Funnel-web spiders are one of Australia's most dangerous spiders.
 Typically, they are large, black, and glossy in appearance.
 Furthermore, they are quite widespread in eastern Australia, under logs, in gardens and around rockeries.

-Symptoms of a Funnel-Web Bite
+Symptoms of a Funnel Web Bite

 Bites from the funnel-web spider are always a medical emergency, as symptoms can appear within a short period.
 Sometimes, serious side effects can happen within a few hours.
 Symptoms may include:

-First Aid for a Funnel-Web Bite
+First Aid for a Funnel Web Bite

-emergency medical help.
-Then, make sure the victim remains calm and still, as movement can help spread the venom.
+In the event of a suspected funnel web bite, do so immediately.
+Call 000 and ask for emergency medical help.
+After that, make sure the victim remains calm and still as movement can help spread the venom.

-Lastly, keep an eye on the individual until the emergency services arrive.
+Lastly, keep an eye on the individual until the

 Redback Spider Bite First Aid